-For employees and councillors, the cost of DBS checks will be covered by Kippax Parish Council.
-DBS Certificates should be checked and recorded by the Clerk for councillors and the Personnel Committee for employees.

-The power to approve expenditure for the renewal of DBS Checks is delegated to the Clerk.

-DBS Checks for volunteers should be presented to the Project Lead/Safeguarding Lead for the project on which they are volunteering.
-The cost of checks for volunteers will not be reimbursed by the council under any circumstances.
+- For employees and councillors, the cost of DBS checks will be covered by Kippax Parish Council.
+Employees and Councillors will be expected to undertake a Basic DBS Check as a minimum, which they must order themselves and reclaim the cost using the council's expenses form. - Volunteers must undertake a DBS check where the risk assessment undertaken for the activity for which they are volunteering determines that a DBS Check is required.
+Where a basic DBS check is required, the volunteer must order it themselves and they can reclaim the cost from the Parish Council using the council's expenses form after they have completed four hours of volunteering. - Where a councillor, employee or volunteer undertakes an activity that requires an Enhanced DBS Check, this will be undertaken via Leeds City Council DBS Services and paid for directly by Kippax Parihs Council. - DBS checks obtained via other employment/volunteering, will not be accepted - DBS Certificates should be checked and recorded by the Clerk for councillors.
+The Project/Safeguarding Lead for volunteers and the Personnel Committee for employees. - The DBS Checks will need to be renewed every three years and a register will be maintained by the Clerk. - The power to approve expenditure for the renewal of DBS Checks is delegated to the Clerk.

-- Employees and Councillors will be expected to undertake a Basic DBS Check as a minimum and Enhanced DBS Check where possible via Leeds City Council DBS Services or another provider.
-The DBS Checks will need to be renewed every three years, a register will be maintained by the Clerk. - For Councillors who have DBS checks via other employment/volunteering, these will only be accepted if updated every three years.
-Ideally, Councillors will undertake DBS checks specifically via Kippax Parish Council. - Employees or Councillors who refuse a DBS Check, or whose DBS Check returns unspent criminal convictions which are of a safeguarding nature, will not be permitted to participate as an Employee, Councillor or Volunteer at events and activities organised by Kippax Parish Council where Children or Vulnerable Adults may be present.

-- At the Annual Parish Meeting, Employees or Councillors who refuse a DBS Check, or whose DBS Check returns unspent criminal convictions, will not be permitted to undertake a role which involves unsupervised access to Children or Vulnerable Adults, including but not limited to, welcoming attendees, cloakroom or managing refreshment stands. - Volunteers must present a valid DBS Certificate to the Safeguarding Lead for the project on which they are volunteering.
-The DBS Check must have been undertaken within the last 12 months.
-Each activity will have a risk assessment which determines whether a DBS Check is required, whether it is required for every volunteer, or if working in pairs, just one volunteer in the pair.
+- Employees, Councillors or Volunteers who refuse a DBS Check, or whose DBS Check returns unspent criminal convictions which are of a safeguarding nature, will not be permitted to participate as an Employee, Councillor or Volunteer at events and activities organised by Kippax Parish Council where Children or Vulnerable Adults may be present. - At the Annual Parish Meeting, Employees or Councillors who refuse a DBS Check, or whose DBS Check returns unspent criminal convictions, will not be permitted to undertake a role which involves unsupervised access to Children or Vulnerable Adults, including but not limited to, welcoming attendees, cloakroom or managing refreshment stands.